 Frequently asked questions about Gainsight alternatives

-When does Gainsight's pricing become problematic for mid-market?
+When does Gainsight's pricing stop pencilling out for mid-market?

-Salesforce alone covers basic CS (account records, opportunities, contracts, Cases for support).
-What Salesforce does not cover well: health score automation, NPS surveys at production volume, journey orchestration triggered by product usage, in-app messaging, dedicated CSM workflows.
-CS platforms add those layers with deep Salesforce sync.
-The decision: for under 100 customers, Salesforce + custom dashboards is enough; above 100 customers, CS platform pays back vs Salesforce-only.
+Salesforce covers basic CS surface: account records, opportunities, contracts, and Cases for support.
+What it does not cover well is automated health score logic, NPS surveys at production volume, journey orchestration triggered by product usage, and dedicated CSM workflows that live outside the sales pipeline.
+The decision: under one hundred customers, Salesforce plus custom dashboards is enough; above that threshold, a dedicated CS platform pays back through CSM productivity and health-score-driven save motions.
+None of the picks above try to replace Salesforce; they sync into it as the system of record.

-How do I evaluate health score quality across these tools?
+How do health scores compare across these tools?

-Health score quality depends on three factors: (1) data inputs (product usage, NPS, support tickets, contract age, engagement), (2) scoring logic (weighted formula vs ML-driven vs hybrid), (3) actionability (do scores trigger Plays automatically).
-Gainsight's health scores have the most mature logic.
-ChurnZero and Vitally are competitive; Catalyst is younger but improving.
-For most teams, simpler weighted formulas (manually defined) outperform black-box ML scores at small data scales (under 1K customers).
+Health score quality depends on three things: data inputs (product usage, NPS, support tickets, contract age, engagement), scoring logic (weighted formula versus ML-driven versus hybrid), and actionability (do scores trigger Plays or playbooks automatically).
+Gainsight's health scores have the most mature logic and the largest reference base for benchmarking.
+ChurnZero and Vitally are competitive.
+Totango's are simpler but functional.
+Planhat layers health per product.
+For most teams under one thousand customers, a manually weighted formula across three or four inputs outperforms a black-box ML score, regardless of which platform you pick.

 The team behind subrupt.com.
 We track subscriptions, surface cheaper alternatives, and publish comparisons where the score formula is on the page so you can recompute it yourself.
 We do not claim 30,000 hours of testing.
 What we claim is live pricing from our database, a transparent composite score, and honest savings math against a category baseline.